 You can read more of my thoughts after the gallery.
 Except there is no gallery and won’t be until Dell fixes my laptop (at this rate, looking unlikely until I get back to the UK).
 So much for global next business day replace/repair.
 For the actual gallery, see the updated post.

-An advantage of staying slightly off the beaten track (in this case just south of Shinagawa Station) is the opportunity to explore areas you’d never otherwise visit.
+An advantage of staying slightly off the beaten track (in this case just south of Shinagawa Station in Tokyo) is the opportunity to explore areas you’d never otherwise visit.
 Initially I didn’t have high hopes: areas around major stations are rarely anything to write home about and so it is with Shinagawa, which is very bustling, modern and high-rise.
 However, where I’m staying in Kitashinagawa, it’s a different story.

 Kitashinagawa’s a lovely, quiet residential area.
 You’d never think you’re in the centre of a major city, 10 minutes’ walk from a massive train station (think Waterloo/Victoria, crossed with the long-distance trains of King’s Cross or St Pancras).
 The narrow, central street is packed with local shops, restaurants and housing.
 In this case, Kaido Books and Coffee, very much a local establishment, fits in perfectly.